Namibia debates German genocide deal | DW | 21.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Opposition parties accuse Namibia's SWAPO-led government of pushing through a joint agreement reached with Germany over an apology for atrocities committed against Nama and Herero groups during colonial times.
+The opposition has accused the ruling SWAPO party of pushing through a joint agreement with Germany over an apology for colonial-era atrocities against the Nama and Herero people.
+They have called for reparations.

-Protesters march on Namibia's parliament, angry at the country's joint agreement with Germany over the German genocide apology

 Namibia's parliament on Tuesday resumed debate around the signing of a joint declaration with Germany regarding the former colonial power's recognition that it perpetrated genocide in the early 1900s.

-Parliamentary debates in June had been suspended as Namibia battled a devastating wave of COVID-19 infections, which delayed the National Assembly in agreeing to Berlin's May offer of a formal apology for committing genocide in Namibia between 1904 and 1908 against Nama and Herero people.
+Parliamentary debates in June had been suspended as Namibia battled a devastating wave of COVID-19 infections, which delayed the National Assembly in agreeing to Berlin's offer in May of a formal apology for committing genocide in Namibia between 1904 and 1908 against the Nama and Herero people.

-The Namibian government initially hailed reaching an agreement with Germany, with President Hage Geingob saying the apology was "a step in the right direction."
+The Namibian government initially hailed the agreement with Germany, with President Hage Geingob saying the apology was "a step in the right direction."

-Zed Ngavirue, who had lead negotiations for the Namibian government since 2015, told DW that the Namibian side had reached its key objectives of "acknowledgment of genocide, apology and payment of reparations".
+Zedekia Ngavirue, who had led negotiations for the Namibian government since 2015, told DW before his death in June of COVID complications that the Namibian side had reached its key objectives of "acknowledgment of genocide, apology and payment of reparations."

 However, Germany said explicitly that any payments to Namibia should not be understood as reparations in a legal sense.

-Germany is set to make funds available for reconstruction, reconciliation, and development projects.
-But some Herero and Nama leaders have from the outset rejected the Namibian government's negotiations with Germany, saying they have been excluded from decisions affecting them, which Namibian Prime Minister Saara Kuugongelwa-Amadhila pushed back on.
+Germany is set to make funds available for reconstruction, reconciliation and development projects.
+But some Herero and Nama leaders have from the outset rejected the Namibian government's negotiations with Germany, saying they have been excluded from decisions affecting them.
+Namibian Prime Minister Saara Kuugongelwa-Amadhila, however, has pushed back on those claims.

-On Tuesday, hundreds marched to the Namibian parliament to hand over a petition for the Namibian government not to push the joint agreement through parliament.
+On Tuesday, hundreds marched to the Namibian parliament to hand over a petition calling on the government not to push the joint agreement through parliament.

 "We have the feeling our government is not supporting us.
 You hear government-to-government, but where are we?" asked Esther Muinjangue, leader of the National Unity Democratic Organisation (NUDO), who has also represented affected communities.

-"We want to be treated equally, like other victims of genocide that Germany has paid out and said sorry to," said Vipua Muharukua an MP representing the Popular Democtatic Movement, who is descended from victims of the genocide.
+"We want to be treated equally, like other victims of genocide that Germany has paid out and said sorry to," said Vipuakuje Muharukua, a lawmaker representing the Popular Democratic Movement, who is a descendant of genocide victims.

 Since negotiations started in 2015, Germany sought, and eventually received, a bilateral agreement with the Namibian government as opposed to negotiating with individual Herero and Nama groups.